axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-09-005-the-fiat-system-has-been-good.markdown

  </div>
  <p>Also from Britannica,</p>
   <p class="_citation">&ldquo;<em>The rapid progress of medicine in this era was reinforced by enormous improvements in communication between scientists throughout the world.</p>
-  <p>And, yes, this was acceralated by money, but all the money in the world would not have not have done anything if these scientist were bold-faced enslaved (which they are).</p>
+  <p>And, yes, this was accerelated by money, but all the money in the world would not have not have done anything if these scientist were bold-faced enslaved (which they are) and not excited at the possibility of discovery.</p>
   <p class="_citation">&ldquo;<em>The rapid progress of medicine in this era was reinforced by enormous improvements in communication between scientists throughout the world.</em>&rdquo; And, yes, this was acceraleted but money, but all the money in the world would not have not have done anything if these scientist were bold-faced enslaved (which they are).</p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">